Sega Genesis Mini: Hardware and accessories

 The Mini is half the size of the original Sega Genesis.
-Inside the unit is an ARM-based SOC ZUIKI Z7213 and 512 MB of flash memory.
+Inside the unit is an ARM-based SOC ZUIKI Z7213 and 512 MB of flash memory., which includes four ARM Cortex-A7 central processing cores and an ARM Mali 400 MP2 graphics processing unit.
+It includes 512 MB of flash storage and 256 MB of DDR3 memory.
 It includes either one or two (dependent on region's bundle options) full-size replica controllers that connect through USB (thus original controllers are incompatible), a USB-to-Micro-B power cable (USB AC adapter in North America), and an HDMI video cable.
 There are separate releases for North America, Europe, Asia and Japan, as the Mini reproduces the original console's decal and color variations in those regions.
 Korea is a slight exception, as the Mega Drive was released there by Samsung as the Super Gam*Boy and Super Aladdin Boy; none of these names appear on the Korean Mini.

 All of the games have a save state feature to pause and resume progress and can be played in either the original 4:3 aspect ratio with optional wallpapers or stretched to 16:9 widescreen with HUD elements modified to fit onto the screen.
 Certain games have regional variants that can be accessed by changing the system's language settings (e.g. switching the system language from English to Japanese will change Dr. Robotnik's Mean Bean Machine into Puyo Puyo.)